- Program Areas

-- Develop remedial strategies for perfluoroalkyl contaminants, including consideration of the necessity for treatment train approaches to facilitate treatment of co-contaminants.
+- Determine the necessity for treatment train approaches to facilitate treatment of co-contaminants.

 The projects listed below were selected to address the objectives of this SON.
 Additional information on individual projects can be found by clicking the project title.

-- Lead Investigator: Dr. Qingguo Huang, University of Georgia
+- Lead Investigator: Dr. Matt Simcik, University of Minnesota

-- Lead Investigator: Dr. Jennifer Field, Oregon State University
+- Lead Investigator: Dr. Linda Lee, Purdue University

-Research in this area should lead to developing a greater understanding of the chemical, physical, and microbial processes involved in degrading or removing perfluoroalkyl sulfonates and perfluoroalkyl carboxylates from environmental media and will help facilitate the establishment of more cost-effective and efficient remedial action plans that are protective of human health and the environment.
-The remediation approaches that will be developed through this SON will improve the reliability of contaminant treatment processes and expedite the cleanup/closure of contaminated DoD sites.
+Research should lead to developing technologies for treatment of perfluoroalkyl sulfonates and perfluoroalkyl carboxylates in groundwater that will help facilitate the establishment of more cost effective and efficient remedial action plans that are protective of human health and the environment.
+The remediation approaches that will be developed through this SON will improve the reliability of contaminant treatment processes and expedite the cleanup and closure of contaminated Department of Defense (DoD) sites.